microsoft/PubSec-Info-Assistant/docs/transparency.md

 # System performance

-The central part of IA (the system) is to produce answers to questions with the data provided by the end user.
+The central part of IA Accelerator (the system) is to produce answers to questions with the data provided by the end user.
 This relies on the several conditions for accuracy in the response to any given question.
 At a minimum accurate responses rely on:
 - documents with the answers available to the system
 - submitted documents having been successfully processed
 - input questions with sufficient detail to identify the best source documents available